Web Compliance

 Accessibility Requirements

 Section 508 of the Federal Rehabilitation Act requires all state and federal agencies to provide accessible Web pages for people with disabilities.
 To comply with federal, state and World Wide Web Consortium (W3C) guidelines, the University Web Services adopted standards for use on all UTHealth Web pages.
-Please review the UTHealth Brand Standards website for comprehensive information.
+Please review the The University of Texas System Introduction to Accessible Content and UTHealth Brand Standards websites for comprehensive information.

 Some examples are: